fugu137/DVDRipToMKV/README.md

 # DVDRipToMKV
-Batch-convert DVD-Rip to MKV using Windows PowerShell and MakeMKV
+Batch-convert DVD-Rips to MKV using Windows PowerShell and MakeMKV.

+Feel free to use this for personal use!
+Instructions below.

 ### Requirements
 * Windows PowerShell.